 The rationale behind statutory seduction laws is that young teens lack the intellectual and emotional capacity to consent to penetrative sex.
 In Nevada, 16 is the age of consent (NRS 200.364).1

-Yes.
 Nevada has a Romeo & Juliet law, also called a “close-in-age exception” to statutory sexual seduction.
-Minors ages 14 and 15 may have sex with teens less than four years older than them.2
+It allows minors ages 14 and 15 to have sex with teens less than four years older than them.2

 Example: Rex is 18 years old.
 He has consensual sex with Kyla, who is 15.
 Even though Kyla is under the age of consent, Rex is not committing statutory rape.
 This is because their age difference is less than four years.
 Rex and Kyla fall under the “close-in-age exception.”